Medina: Demographics

-As of 2018, the recorded population was 2,188,138, with a growth rate of 2.32%.
+As of 2018, the recorded population of Medina province was 2,188,138, with a growth rate of 2.32%.
 Being a destination of Muslims from around the world, Medina witnesses illegal immigration after performing Hajj or Umrah, despite the strict rules the government has enforced.
 However, the Central Hajj Commissioner Prince Khalid bin Faisal stated that the numbers of illegal staying visitors dropped by 29% in 2018.

 Religion

 As with most cities in Saudi Arabia, Islam is the religion followed by the majority of the population of Medina.

 Sunnis of different schools (Hanafi, Maliki, Shafi'i and Hanbali) constitute the majority, while there is a significant Shia minority in and around Medina, such as the Nakhawila.
 Outside the haram, there are significant numbers of Non-Muslim migrant workers and expats.

 Culture

 Similar to that of Mecca, Medina exhibits a cross-cultural environment, a city where people of many nationalities and cultures live together and interact with each other on a daily basis.
 This only helps the King Fahd Complex for the Printing of the Holy Quran.
 Established in 1985, the biggest publisher of Quran in the world, it employs around 1100 people and publishes 361 different publications in many languages.
 It is reported that more than 400,000 people from around the world visit the complex every year.
 Every visitor is gifted a free copy of the Qur'an at the end of a tour of the facility.